THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 What ChordProEditor Does

 ChordProEditor is specifically designed to add ChordPro format chords to your existing ProPresenter (.pro) files.
 It enables you to display chords on your ProPresenter stage display for musicians while keeping the main audience screen clean with lyrics only.
+Version 2.1 adds powerful new features: Chord Chart Import from SongSelect and PraiseCharts, a live Stage Display Preview pane, and AI-Assisted Chord Matching on macOS 26+.

 Key Point: ChordProEditor doesn't create chord charts.
 Instead, it adds chord information to ProPresenter files so chords appear on stage displays while the audience sees clean lyrics.